jacwah/mpi-heat-diffusion/README.md

 Each process owns a square tile of the domain.
 They use a Cartesian communicator with a neighborhood collective.
-The halo exchange is implemented as a single call to `MPI_Neighbor_alltoall`, preceeded by copies to a send buffer, and followed by copies from a receive buffer.
+The halo exchange is implemented as a single call to `MPI_Neighbor_alltoall`, preceded by copies to a send buffer, and followed by copies from a receive buffer.

 ## Output files

 One process writes the parameters for domain size, number of timesteps and number of processes to the file `heat-meta.bin`.
-At the end, or at each timestep with heat-writeall, the processes write their tile to the file `heat-x-y.bin` where `x` and `y` give the coordinate of the tile.
+At the end, or at each timestep with `heat-writeall`, the processes write their tile to the file `heat-x-y.bin` where `x` and `y` give the coordinate of the tile.

-After the execution, the files can be transfered to a local computer and visualized with the `vis.py` script.
+After the execution, the files can be transferred to a local computer and visualized with the `vis.py` script.

 ## Idle period monitoring